Frequently Asked Questions

 The Visualization Tool is our signature tool that allows you to observe data units as they move through a network.
 In addition, it includes a Troubleshooting Output Window that prints out a detailed outline of the events that occur as a data unit arrives at each network device.

-Our custom network device emulators are entirely browser based.
-You do not need to install any client software (such as Cisco Packet Tracer or GNS3) in order to use our device emulators.
+Our custom network device simulators are entirely browser based.
+You do not need to install any client software (such as Cisco Packet Tracer or GNS3) in order to use our device simulators.
 There is no wait time for devices to become available.

-Our device emulators are constantly being updated.
+Our device simulators are constantly being updated.
 For a list of currently supported features, please consult this page: Connected Dots Device Emulators

 What if I still have more questions?